If ever there was a dish that needed a makeover, it is cranberry relish. My Cranberry Relish breathes new life into this classic Thanksgiving staple.

 - Pinch fine sea salt

 Simmer for approximately 10 minutes, stirring sporadically with a wooden spoon.
-Mixture will be thick and sticky.
+The mixture will be thick and sticky.

 Make draining into Cranberry Syrup.